lelouchneo/tyk-docs/tyk-docs/content/plugins/supported-languages/golang-plugins/golang-plugins.md

 2. Make sure to specify your Tyk version via a Docker tag.
 For example `v2.9.3` .
 3. The final argument is the plugin name.
 For the example `my-post-plugin.so`

+#### For Ubuntu 16.04 (Xenial Xerus)
+The plugin compiler does not support this OS as it uses glibc 2.23 which is incompatible with our standard build environment.
+If you absolutely must have go plugin support on Xenial, please write to us.

 ### When Upgrading your Tyk Installation

 We release a new version of the compiler for each Tyk version.
 After upgrading to a new version you will need to rebuild your plugin using the new Tyk version Docker tag of the compiler.